 This book places Gramsci’s ideas within the linguistically influenced social theory of the twentieth century.
-It > summarizes some of the major ideas of Ferdinand de Saussure, Ludwig Wittgenstein, language philosophy and > post-structuralism in relation to Gramsci’s position.
-By paying great attention to the linguistic underpinnings of > Gramsci's Marxism, ci shows how his theorization of power, language and politics address issues raised by post-modernism > and the work of Michel Foucault, Jacques Derrida, Chantal Mouffe, and Ernesto Laclau. > > Peter Ives is Professor in the Department of Politics at the University of Winnipeg.
-He completed his PhD in Social and > Political Thought at York University, Toronto in 1998.
-He is the author of Gramsci's Politics of Language: Engaging the > Bakhtin Circle and the Frankfurt School (2004).
+It summarizes some of the major ideas of Ferdinand de Saussure, Ludwig Wittgenstein, language philosophy and post-structuralism in relation to Gramsci’s position.
+By paying great attention to the linguistic underpinnings of Gramsci's Marxism, Language and Hegemony in Gramsci shows how his theorization of power, language and politics address issues raised by post-modernism and the work of Michel Foucault, Jacques Derrida, Chantal Mouffe, and Ernesto Laclau.

+Peter Ives is Professor in the Department of Politics at the University of Winnipeg.
+He completed his PhD in Social and Political Thought at York University, Toronto in 1998.
+He is the author of Gramsci's Politics of Language: Engaging the Bakhtin Circle and the Frankfurt School (2004).

 1. Language And Social Theory: The Many Linguistic Turns

 3. Language And Hegemony In The Prison Notebooks